Common Misunderstandings in Committed Relationships

 "Opposites attract" turns out to be a myth.
 We are drawn to people with moderate differences in temperament, looking for potential partners who "fill in our gaps," as a popular movie character put it.
 For instance, highly organized people admire the spontaneity and tendency to "think outside the box" of their less organized dates, who, in turn, enjoy the stability and "feet-on-the-ground" qualities of their potential partners.

 While not attracted to opposites, partners reacting to each other seem to become opposites.
 For instance, anxious partners are prone to worry.
 At least on an unconscious level, they worry that their less anxious partners aren't “worrying enough.”
 Less anxious partners will sense the rise in anxiety and try harder to relax and let things “roll off my back.”

 “You have to be more concerned about or lives.”

 This is a variation of the classic argument where partners insist:

 “You have to be more like me.
 See the world the way I do and feel the way I do.”

-In viable relationships, partners must share responsibilities and labor more or less equally, but not energy levels and emotional tone.
+In viable relationships, partners must share responsibilities and labor more or less equally, but not in energy levels and emotional tone.
 They must understand that they are different and accept each other for who they are.
-Specific behaviors are negotiable, differences in focus, processing, temperament are not.
+Specific behaviors are negotiable; differences in focus, processing, temperament are not.